FloorD/yolo-tyrion/RG_eurucamp_talk.md

 I had the fortune of friends and coworkers helping me out.
 If you're shit outta luck here, I'd advise people new to programming to drop by a local user group. [rubyusergroups.org][1] has a quite up to date overview of user groups around, else [meetup.com][2] and [lanyrd][3] come in handy.
 Rather handle this stuff online?
 Fire up Twitter and research the #pairwithme hashtag to find someone who'd like to coach you or learn with you.

 #####Don't fake it till you make it.
-We WILL try and trick you into thinking we got it all figured out.
-Thing is, often times you'll just overwhelm us with your knowledge - and understandably so, you are after all psyched about this stuff - and if anything, that's demotivating.
-Rather than stopping the hands-on learning you got going on, they'll claim they know all about dependency injections.
-Now this requires some mind-reading, but if you have the feeling your student is fooling you, just say something like: "yeah and dependency injection in this particular case is great because ...".
+Don't try and trick your coach into thinking you got it all figured out.
+Thing is, often times they'll just overwhelm us with their knowledge - and understandably so, they are after all psyched about this stuff - and if anything, that's demotivating.
+Rather than stopping the hands-on learning you got going on, you'll claim you know all about dependency injections.
+Now this requires some mind-reading on their side, which is hard.
+Or you just being honest.
 Else:

 - You will feel stupid, and give up.
 - You will Google stuff while your coach is having your toilet break, and get your ideas from questionable sites.